Flat White Recipe (Starbucks Copycat)

 Servings: 1 drink

-Heat the milk in a saucepan or in a glass jar in the microwave until it reaches 140°F. (I like to use my digital thermometer for this step.)
-Now, froth it with a milk frother or shake it vigorously in a mason jar until it has doubled in volume.
-Move the milk frother in slow circles at the bottom of the jar, then as it starts to thicken, bring it halfway up the milk.
+Steam and froth the milk with a steam wand, or heat the milk to 140°F and froth it with a milk frother until it has doubled in volume.
+Move the frother in slow circles at the bottom of the jar, then as it starts to thicken, bring it halfway up the milk.
+(You can also shake it vigorously in a mason jar, but be careful as the jar will be hot.)

-Quickly pour the steamed milk into the espresso, then slow down as the foam starts pouring out.
-Stop when you have a dot of milk foam in the center, then make some latte art if desired.
+Let the foamed milk stand for a few seconds to allow the steamed milk to settle, then quickly pour the steamed milk into the espresso with an up and down motion.
+Slow down as the foam starts pouring out, and stop when you have a dot of milk foam in the center, then make some latte art if desired.

 Enjoy the flat white immediately.